 Although Scott Baio was born in Brooklyn, director Alan Parker notes that he found Scott in a Los Angeles audition.
-Parker added that he conducted auditions for Bugsy Malone (1976) for more than a year all over Britain, including the Lakenheath USAF (U.S. Air Force) air-base in Suffolk, England, as well as conducting auditions in Harlem in Brokklyn and Los Angeles in California auditioning altogether over 10,000 youth.
+Parker added that he conducted auditions for Bugsy Malone (1976) for more than a year all over Britain, including RAF Lakenheath air-base in Suffolk, England, as well as conducting auditions in Harlem in Brooklyn and Los Angeles in California auditioning altogether over 10,000 youth.

 Every child actor working on the movie had to have an individual medical approval and working license.
 The official paperwork to allow children to work in the movie was mountainous.
 More than thirty-three English councils were involved as well as bureaucracy in New York and Los Angeles.